nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 5.1.
 Product Scope
 #### 5.1.1.
 Target User Profile

-* needs to have an effective study schedule
+* Needs to have an effective study schedule
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is comfortable with the usage of CLI applications
+* Is comfortable with the usage of CLI applications

 #### 5.1.2.
 Value Proposition

-* implements Spaced Repetition for the user
+* Implements Spaced Repetition for the user

 ### 5.2.
 User Stories